godotengine/godot-docs/classes/class_inputeventjoypadmotion.rst

 Brief Description
 -----------------

 Input event type for gamepad joysticks and other motions.
-For buttons see ``InputEventJoypadMotion``.
+For buttons see ``InputEventJoypadButton``.

 Member Variables
 ----------------